ToolJet/ToolJet/docs/docs/widgets/table.md

 | Background color (Action Button) | Background color of the action button. |
 | Text color (Action Button) | Color of button-text of the action button. |

+## Validation

+### Regex

+Use this field to enter a Regular Expression that will validate the password constraints.
+### Min length

+Enter the number for a minimum length of password allowed.

+### Max length

+Enter the number for the maximum length of password allowed.

+### Custom validation

+If the condition is true, the validation passes, otherwise return a string that should be displayed as the error message.
+For example: `{{components.passwordInput1.value === 'something' ? true: 'value should be something'}}`
 ## Options

 :::info